Tornado outbreak of March 2–3, 2012: Peach Grove, Kentucky/Moscow–Hammersville, Ohio

-West Liberty, Kentucky/Dunlow–Cove Gap, West Virginia
+Ezel–West Liberty, Kentucky/Dunlow–Ranger, West Virginia

 This deadly, long-tracked EF3 tornado first touched down in Menifee County, Kentucky to the southwest of Mariba.
 It rapidly attained EF3 strength before moving east and passing to the south of Wellington, heavily damaging or destroying multiple homes along this segment of the path, snapping or uprooting many large trees, killing two people, and injuring many others.
 One block foundation home was removed from its foundation and leveled, while a nearby brick home lost its roof and exterior walls.
 A brick split-level home had only its basement floor remaining, with the rest of the house being completely carried away and disintegrated.
 Structural debris and house contents from this location was strewn long distances across nearby hillsides.

+View of the tornado in the Woodsbend, Kentucky area.

-Further east, the tornado expanded to nearly a mile wide and entered Morgan County, passing north of Ezel before ripping directly through downtown West Liberty at EF3 strength, resulting in catastrophic damage.
+Further east, the tornado expanded to nearly a mile wide and entered Morgan County, passing north of Ezel before ripping directly through Woodsbend, and afterwards downtown West Liberty at EF3 strength, resulting in catastrophic damage.
 Massive structural damage occurred in downtown West Liberty, with many brick buildings and businesses being heavily damaged or destroyed, and many vehicles being tossed against buildings or crushed by falling structural debris.
 Every building in and around the downtown area sustained major damage, with the 105-year-old courthouse, the depression-era WPA building that housed the community center, and the 100-year-old West Liberty United Methodist and Christian churches all being either heavily damaged or suffering total destruction.
 The local hospital sustained major damage as well.
 Residential areas in town were also devastated with numerous homes destroyed, including some unanchored homes that were swept from their foundations.
 Footage of the tornado in this area revealed a rapidly rotating lowered cloud base with a large debris cloud underneath, but no visible condensation funnel.
 Six people were killed in West Liberty, and many others were injured, some severely.
 Past West Liberty, the tornado continued through other rural portions of the county, expanding up to a full mile wide as it snapped thousands of trees and caused extensive damage to structures.